Lynching of Mack Charles Parker: Accusations of rape

-The woman did not identify her alleged attacker by name or detailed description beyond sex, race and approximate age.
 After an intensive manhunt, Lumberton police were informed by David Alfred's father, a local Baptist minister, that Parker was the perpetrator.
 Parker was arrested at approximately 10 a.m. on February 24 at his Lumberton home by Lumberton City Marshal Ham Slade.
 Parker was beaten by Slade and his deputies, to the horror of his mother, Mrs. Eliza Parker.
 Parker's screams could be heard several houses away.

 Parker vehemently denied having raped anyone.
-In a line-up at the Lumberton City Jail, the victim identified Parker.
+In a police lineup at the Lumberton City Jail, the victim identified Parker.
 A check of the tire tracks left by the perpetrator's car indicated they were similar to those of Parker's Chevrolet, but a positive identification could not be made.
 Parker's fingerprints were not found at the scene.
 Soon after his arrest, and for his own protection, Lumberton Police had the Mississippi Highway Patrol transfer Parker to the Hinds County Jail in Jackson.
 While in the Hinds County Jail, Parker was subjected to several lie detector tests.
 All of the lie detector tests given Parker proved to be inconclusive or that he was telling the truth.
 In addition, no handgun was ever found by police, nor was one ever connected to Mack Charles Parker.

 On April 13, Parker was indicted by a Pearl River County grand jury, on one count of rape and two counts of kidnapping.
 Two days later, Parker was returned to Pearl River County to appear before Judge Sebe Dale Sr., on April 17.
 Being represented by attorney and civil rights activist, R. Jess Brown of Vicksburg, Parker pleaded not guilty to each charge.
 Judge Dale set the trial date for April 27, and Parker was returned to his cell at the Pearl River County Courthouse.
-The involvement of Brown in the case led to fear he might be freed thanks to civil rights claims such as the absence of any Black in the jury.
+The involvement of Brown in the case led to fear he might be freed thanks to civil rights claims such as the absence of any Black person in the jury.